CIX VFR Club Banner

 Hover the mouse over the day to see the details.

-Fridays: The team continued to participate in Rescue scenarios in Germany.
-With some great screen shots, thanks Norm.
+Fridays: The team are still participating in Rescue scenarios in Germany.
+With some great screen shots, thanks David.

 Saturdays:Nothing scheduled.